j-fu/coronaplot/docs/index.en.md

   and may lag behind the data in the map.
   Data  for the  US are  based on  the state  data, county  data are ignored.
-Data  for  Europe  currently  include   the  EU, Switzerland, Norway, UK only.
-All other European countries have (as of March 20) less than 110 infections each.
+Data  for  Europe  currently  include   the  EU, Switzerland, Norway, UK and Serbia only.
+All other European countries have (as of March 22) less than 100 infections each.
 - These data depend on many factors, among these are:
    - the real number of infections
    - the availability of tests.